snac-cooperative/technical-docs/Specifications/Resource Relation.md

 WorldCat MARC:

 1) (Institutional data gathering is already underway.)
-The original WorldCat 040$a "institution identifier" is either an OCLC Symbol or a Marc Organization Identifier.
+The original WorldCat 040$a "institution identifier" is either an OCLC Symbol or a MARC Organization Identifier.
 We already have this code, and a software pipeline is being developed to process this data and gather additional fields.
 The data will be used to populate fields in related_resource, as well as creating new constellation stubs as necessary for each repository.
 When complete data is available, the new constellations will have an address and other geographic information as part of